Volunteer as a Youth Ambassador

 We try to make sure that you will be working on projects that are of real interest to you.
 Our support team will help you build your life and work experience skills, and you’ll also develop a fantastic network of contacts who could help you along in life – because we’re all stronger together.

 How to join

 Become a volunteer Youth Ambassador in three simple steps.
-Please note that you will need a Facebook account to get properly involved and communicate with us and all the other Youth Ambassadors in a closed Facebook group!
+Please note that you will need a Facebook account to get properly involved and communicate with us.
+We support our Ambassadors through a closed Facebook group.

 First up, sign a volunteer agreement.
 You can download it with the button below.

-Finally, send your agreement and bio to email@example.com with a head-shot photograph and your CV, and we’ll be in touch!
+Finally, send your agreement and registration form with a head-shot photograph and your CV to LJR@Youthemployment.org.uk, and we’ll be in touch!

 “I joined YEUK as the work that they promoted on their website looked like something I would be interested in.
 I have been given great opportunities to network and build my skills, as I have completed my NVQ L4 Diploma in IAG and safeguarding training with NCC.
 I was really happy to meet other Youth Ambassadors as we all have a lot in common.
 We are passionate about youth issues and want to bring about positive changes.
 We all have different causes, but we are a collective force for change.”

 “My desire is to challenge government and business on their youth employment policies, and aid the development of strategies that provide adequate pathways for the next generation of British, and global, youth to cultivate their talents and passions into employment.”

 “My journey so far with Youth Employment UK has prompted me to question the notion of how my actions can have a wider impact on young people today and therefore has motivated me to never give up on doing what is right.”

 Our Youth Ambassador volunteering programme is youth-led and shaped by the principles of great youth social action.